VistaCareTech/vistacare_communications_docs/docs/Tools.md

 ## Counts Calculator [NWT]

-This plugin assigns fiber counts to FlexNAP-labeled cables and writes the results to the counts table.
+This plugin assigns fiber counts to cables and writes the results to the counts table.

 <div class="note">
 <p class="admonition-title">WARNING</p>